-- b.
-HL7 FHIR standards to allow configurable flexible data collection via FHIR Questionnaires - c.
-HL7 FHIR standards to allow collection of consents, authorizations, and directives via FHIR Consents. - 2.
-In order to improve interoperability and innovation, we recommend that ONC work with other Federal stakeholders to move the nation towards terminology standards that are developed in accordance with OMB Circular A-119 (on Voluntary Consensus Standards), have licenses that allow open use by providers, researchers, developers, patients and other stakeholders (through national licensing where appropriate), and are designed to address multiple needs (clinical care, research, administrative needs).
-In areas where code sets that do not conform to this policy are currently required by Federal actors, we recommend that ONC work with key Federal stakeholders (such as NLM, CMS, FDA, NIH, etc). to either license codes nationally or transition the nation to more open terminology. - 3.
+- 2. In order to improve interoperability and innovation, we recommend that ONC work with other Federal stakeholders to move the nation towards open and/or freely available terminology standards that are designed to address multiple needs (clinical care, research, administrative needs).
+In areas where proprietary code sets are currently required, we recommend that ONC work with NLM and other Federal stakeholders to either license codes nationally or transition the nation to more open terminology with national licensing. - 3.
 In order to reduce the expense of downstream normalization and maximize appropriate data use, we recommend that ONC, in conjunction with other Federal stakeholders, promulgate policy to ensure that data are captured in a normalized way as early to source as possible, and that Federal stakeholders converge on common terminology standards where there is current divergence. - 4.
-In order to reduce the expense and delays associated with pragmatic research we recommend that ONC, in conjunction with other Federal stakeholders, supports the current work to align towards a common research model. - In order to maximize the use of the deployed EHR base to research and the learning health system, we recommend that ONC work with stakeholders to develop key standards and implementation guidance to enable clinical research using EHRs. - 6.
-In order to reduce the expense of research and administrative processes by enabling maximal appropriate reuse of data captured for clinical care, we recommend that ONC support the mapping of USCDI and FHIR to emerging common research models as well as to the implied administrative data model. - In order to support use of social determinants of health to improve health, health care, and public health, we recommend that ONC implement the HL7 Gravity Project standards. - 8.
-In order to maximize use of clinical data to reduce disparities, increase health equity, and support public health we recommend that ONC ensure that deployment of published standards and implementation guidance prioritize the interoperability of key demographic and social determinants data.

-9. In order to reduce clinical burden and improve the experience of individuals in the health care system, we recommend that ONC advance the recommendations of the ICAD Task Force, and that ONC advance next generation administrative standards via the ISA.
+In order to reduce the expense associated with pragmatic research we recommend that ONC, in conjunction with other Federal stakeholders, supports the current work to align towards a common research model. - 5.
+In order to maximize the use of the deployed EHR base to research and the learning health system, we recommend that ONC work with stakeholders to develop key standards and implementation guidance to enable clinical research using EHRs. - 6.
+We in order to reduce the expense of research and administrative processes by enabling maximal appropriate reuse of data captured for clinical care, we recommend that ONC map USCDI and FHIR to the common research model as well as to the implied administrative data model. - 7.
+In order to support use of social determinants of health to improve health, health care, and public health, we recommend that ONC implement the DaVinci Gravity standards. - 8.
+In order to maximize use of clinical data to reduce disparities, increase health equity, and support public health we recommend that ONC ensure that deployment of published standards and implementation guidance prioritize the interoperability of key demographic and social determinant data. - In order to reduce clinical burden and improve the experience of individuals in the health care system, we recommend that ONC advance the recommendations of the ICAD Task Force, and that ONC advance next generation administrative standards via the ISA.